syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPullToRefresh/Customizing-PullableContent.md

 {% endhighlight %}

-The example code of the CollectionViewSource and the CollectionViewCell of the collection view are not displayed here.
+The example code of the CollectionViewSource and the CollectionViewCell of the CollectionView are not displayed here.
 However, the source code of this sample can be downloaded here.

 ### Adapting CollectionView in SfPullToRefresh

-To add collection view as a pullable content and to refresh the pullable content, refer to the following code example:
+To add CollectionView as a pullable content and to refresh the pullable content, refer to the following code example:

 {% highlight c# %}